cosmic-horizon/committees/Oversight/Readme.md

 ## Evaluation and Selection Criteria:

-The Relayer Committee will evaluate potential relayers for the Qwoyn Network based on a set of predefined criteria to ensure the selection of dedicated and competent relayers with a strong track record.
+The Oversight Committee will evaluate committee participation based on predefined criteria to ensure transparency, accountability, and the effective functioning of committees within the Qwoyn Network.
 The following criteria will be considered:

-**Previous Relaying Experience:** The committee will assess the relayer's past experience in relaying transactions on blockchain networks.
-This includes evaluating their performance, reliability, and adherence to established protocols and standards.
+**Active Participation:** Assess the level of active participation and engagement of committee members in fulfilling their responsibilities and duties within their respective committees.

-**Relayer Uptime:** The committee will consider the relayer's historical uptime, which reflects their ability to consistently maintain operational efficiency and availability.
-Relayers with a strong uptime record demonstrate their commitment to providing reliable services to the Qwoyn Network.
+**Transparency and Ethical Conduct:** Evaluate the adherence of committee members to transparency requirements, ethical standards, and the Qwoyn Network's governance principles.

-**Competency and Professional Status:** The committee will evaluate the relayer's technical competence, including their understanding of relaying protocols, network infrastructure, and security measures.
-Additionally, the relayer's professional status, such as certifications or relevant industry experience, will be taken into account.
+**Committee Performance:** Assess the performance and effectiveness of committees in fulfilling their designated responsibilities and achieving their stated objectives.

-**Long-Term Relaying Commitment:** It is important to the committee that selected relayers are committed to relaying transactions for an extended period.
-The relayer's dedication to the relaying role and their ability to sustain long-term involvement will be considered as a key criterion.
+**Conflict Resolution:** Evaluate the ability of committees to handle disputes and conflicts in a fair and impartial manner, ensuring the resolution of issues in a timely and efficient manner.

-By assessing these evaluation criteria, the Relayer Committee aims to select relayers with a proven track record, technical expertise, and a strong commitment to the relaying responsibilities within the Qwoyn Network.
-This diligent evaluation process will ensure the network's relaying ecosystem operates with reliability, security, and long-term stability.
+By applying these evaluation and selection criteria, the Oversight Committee will ensure the transparency, accountability, and integrity of committee operations within the Qwoyn Network.

 ## Progress Tracking and Reporting:

-The Relayer Committee will implement a robust system for tracking the progress of approved projects within the Osmosis LP.
+The Oversight Committee will implement a robust system for tracking the progress of approved projects within the Osmosis LP.
 This section outlines the key components of progress tracking and reporting:

 **Milestone-based Progress Tracking:** Approved projects will be divided into significant milestones or stages.
 The committee will establish clear milestones for each project, allowing for effective tracking of progress and achievement of key objectives.